OSC/ood-documentation/source/authentication.rst

 After installing Open OnDemand you **must** add authentiction of some kind to generate the correct apache configuration.
-When no authentiction is supplied apache will only serve a static page that directs you here.
+When no authentiction is supplied Apache will only serve a static page that directs you here.

 No Open OnDemand functionality is available without authentiction.